 I can vividly remember being terrified in high school thinking about having to pick what I wanted to do for the rest of my life.
 My ever-growing fear of becoming "an adult" grew like a baby inside me that was going to have to be dealt with one way or another.
 I wanted to go into journalism to write about sports.
 That's what I did my senior project on, but my dad would not support that as "newspapers are dying" which to his credit, was true even in 2009.

 We got there super early to get the best seats possible and ended up in the second row.
-Obviously since I was 5 the memories aren't crystal clear but I can remember finding snacks under the seat and thinking that was the coolest thing ever.
-4 hour trip totally worth it.
+Obviously, since I was 5 the memories aren't crystal clear, but I can remember finding snacks under the seat and thinking that was the coolest thing ever.
+The four hour trip was totally worth it.

 As the show got closer to taping I kept doing what I always did as a kid; talk.
 I didn't really start talking until I was 3 (yikes) but boy did I try to make up for lost time.

 I've heard this story from my mom at least 2,000 times, so I know exactly what happens next.

 We got there wicked early not only to get good seats, but to try and see if I could read the guest list and do the intro to her show.
 If you ever watched you know what I'm talking about.
 Since I was 5 they said no (totally understandable).